MRI Cervical Spine - CAM 741

 Special Note

-+If there is a combination request* for an overlapping body part, either requested at the same time or sequentially (within the past 3 months):
+If there is a combination request* for an overlapping body part, either requested at the same time or sequentially (within the past 3 months)

-• The results of the prior study should be inconclusive or show a need for additional or follow-up imaging evaluation OR
+• The results of the prior study should be inconclusive or show a need for additional or follow-up imaging evaluation

 • The office notes should clearly document an indication why overlapping imaging is needed and how it will change management for the patient.